 When a Questionnaire is defined to depend on external sources, it is possible that information might change between different launches of the editing process and between editing and validation, meaning that information that was once valid might become invalid.
 (E.g. Questions that were enabled are no longer enabled, questions that were optional are now required, answer choices have changed to exclude previously valid answers, etc.) It can also cause another problem - that the set of choices available to the user that they didn't pick could be different, possibly creating confusion about what answers were deliberately excluded.

-For unanswered items, expressions or %context that refer to QuestionnaireResponse items that don't actually 'exist' (because they don't have an answer) should still resolve as items with no answer rather than 'null'.
+For unanswered items, expressions or %context that refer to QuestionnaireResponse items that don't actually 'exist' (because they don't have an answer) will resolve to an empty set, as per standard FHIRPath rules.

 In some cases, a Questionnaire may contain expressions that result in an error.
 This could be the result of an invalid expression, unexpected data, or an expression handling engine that does not handle some aspect of the expression provided (e.g. FHIRPath library doesn't support certain Questionnaire-specific variables.
 In other cases, the system might support some expression languages, but not others.
 E.g. The system can handle FHIRPath but not CQL.
 In either case, the system needs to determine whether it can safely expose the Questionnaire and what information, if any, about the failure/limitation it should expose.